gavinmcfarland/plugma/README.md

 ## How does it work?

 Plugma simplifies plugin development with Vite for UI building and ESBuild for main thread management.
-It streamlines coding by hiding boilerplate and enables seamless local development.
+It streamlines coding by hiding boilerplate code and enables seamless local development.
 Plus, it offers browser preview via WebSockets. -->

 ## Acknowledgments